-Each applicant for admission shall submit a verified petition via an on-line form available setting forth the information specified through the electronic application on the Court's website (www.flsd.uscourts.gov) and shall also pay the application fee in the amount set by the Court.
+Each applicant for admission shall submit a verified petition setting forth the information specified on the form available via an on-line form available on the Court's website (www.flsd.uscourts.gov) and shall also pay the application fee in the amount set by the Court.
 Upon receipt of the application fee, the Clerk of the Court shall require each qualified practitioner to sign the oath of admission and shall place such applicant on the roll of attorneys of the bar of this Court.
 In accordance with Court procedure, the Clerk of the Court shall refer to the Ad Hoc Committee on Attorney Admissions, Peer Review, and Attorney Grievance any applicant for further investigation under Rule 6.